What Causes Generalized Anxiety Disorder?

-Brain chemistry: GAD has been associated with abnormal levels of certain neurotransmitters in the brain.
+- Brain chemistry: GAD has been associated with abnormal functioning of certain neurotransmitters in the brain.
 Neurotransmitters are special chemical messengers that help move information from nerve cell to nerve cell.
-If the neurotransmitters are out of balance, messages cannot get through the brain properly.
+If the neurotransmitters are not working properly, messages cannot get through the brain properly.
 This can alter the way the brain reacts in certain situations, leading to anxiety.

 Nearly 4 million adult Americans suffer from GAD during the course of a year.
 It most often begins in childhood or adolescence, but can begin in adulthood.
 It is more common in women than in men.